dsaidgovsg/terraform-modules/modules/core/packer/roles/README.md

 # Ansible Roles

-This directory contains reusable Ansible roles to install and provision Consul, Nomad, and Vault.
+This directory contains reusable Ansible roles to install the CA certificate provisioned by the Vault PKI post-bootstrap integration.